Solar cookout aims to woo traditional chefs, cut carbon

 Temperatures can top 400 C (750 F) inside the black “BBQ tubes” of metal and glass with turnip-tipped bottoms and sealable tops.
 On a bright day, they can boil water within 30 minutes and roast a fish in half that time, according to Himin.

-“It is clean and smoke-free . better than cooking with pots and other things,” said Yu Liqiu, 22, a chef, who had just begun cooking with solar two days earlier.
+“It is clean and smoke-free . better than cooking with pots and other things,” said Yu Liqiu, 22, a chef, who just began cooking with solar two days earlier.

 Dezhou, a sprawling city of 5 million in eastern China, has spent millions since 2005 on transforming itself into an aspiring renewable energy hub called the “Solar Valley.”